Kanas Lake

 The Kanas River, flowing out of the lake, later merges with the Hemu River to form the Burqin River, which itself discharges into the Irtysh River at Burqin Town, the county seat of Burqin County.

 There is a large population of ethnic Tuvans and Kazakhs in the Kanas valley.
 While most of these people have maintained their traditional agricultural and nomadic life styles, many work in the developing tourism industry and have established facilities for orienteering, hiking, rafting, rock climbing, paragliding and camping.
 The scenic spot is classified as a AAAAA scenic area by the China National Tourism Administration.

-About 117 different kinds of birds live along the lake.

 Giant fish

 For several centuries there have been sightings of large lake creatures in the waters.
 First efforts in research of these legends were done by Yuan Guoying of Xinjiang University, who observed fish of enormous size in 1985.
 He and his students assessed that the fish could be 10 – 15 m long and weigh more than 4 tons, with total population in excess of 50 individuals.

 Frequency of observation has increased in the 21st century, with the development of mass tourism.
 A video was taken and shown in the local Chinese media where numerous unidentifiable creatures can be seen.

-According to CCTV10, the creatures living in the lake are speculated by Chinese scholars to be giant Hucho taimen.
+According to CCTV-10, the creatures living in the lake are speculated by Chinese scholars to be giant Hucho taimen.